Justin Vaïsse

 Justin Pierre Albert Vaïsse (born 26 June 1973) is a French historian and intellectual.
-Since March 2019, he is the director general of the Paris Peace Forum organization, an independent NGO he founded in 2018 under the impetus of French president Emmanuel Macron.
-The Paris Peace Forum is an annual event that aims at promoting new rules and solutions to address the global challenges of our time.
-Prior to this role, he was director of policy planning at the French Ministry of Foreign Affairs from 2013 to 2019.
+Since July 2026, he is James Anderson Professor of American Foreign Policy at Johns Hopkins University, teaching at the School of Advanced International Studies on the Bologna campus of SAIS Europe, as well as a Senior Fellow at the Henry A. Kissinger Center for Global Affairs affiliated with SAIS.
+Since January 2026, he is also President of the Paris Peace Forum Endowment Fund, established to support the Paris Peace Forum, an NGO he created in 2018 (first as President, then as Director general from March 2019 to June 2026) with support from President Emmanuel Macron.
+The Paris Peace Forum is a major annual gathering and a policy organization that promotes international cooperation and better global governance, especially through coalitions of actors.
+Prior to this role, Justin Vaïsse was director of policy planning at the French Ministry of Foreign Affairs from 2013 to 2019.

 Education

 A graduate student from École normale supérieure de Saint-Cloud and Sciences Po, Vaïsse earned his PhD in history in 2005 and his habilitation à diriger des recherches in 2011.

 Career

 Vaïsse was a teaching assistant at Harvard University in 1996–1997, and an adjunct professor at Sciences Po from 1999 to 2007 and at the School of Advances International Studies (SAIS, Paul H. Nitze School of Advances International Studies, Washington) at Johns Hopkins University from 2007 to 2013.

 His areas of expertise include American foreign policy, transatlantic and French-American relations, and Islam in France.
 Vaïsse is the author or co-author of numerous books on the United States, including Neoconservatism – The Biograph of a Movement, (Harvard University Press, 2010), a book deemed “essential reading for anyone wishing to understand the contours of our recent political past” by the New York Times.

 In 2006, he co-authored Integrating Islam: Political and Religious Challenges in Contemporary France (Brookings Press) with Professor Jonathan Laurence, a book named “2007 Outstanding Academic Title” by the American Library Association and subsequently translated into French.

 From 2007 to 2013, Vaïsse was director of research for the Center on the United States and Europe and a senior fellow in foreign policy at the Brookings Institution, where he initiated several projects, including the Brookings Eurozone Survey and the European Foreign Policy Scorecard with the European Council on Foreign Relations (ECFR) – an annual evaluation of Europe's performance on the world stage.